vhs/tacos/README.md

 # Automated Tool Operation Management System

-Used to manage and control access to device as used in a hack-/makerspace.
+A support system for device interlocking in a hack-/makerspace.

-This software uses a SQLite database for its tool configuration, but fully function based on a configurable authentication back-end.
+This software uses a LokiJS database for its tool configuration and supports configurable authentication back-ends.

 ## Installation [Ubuntu Installation below]